mat-sik/aws-deployment-example/README.md

 the same traffic that is needed for the tasks.
 In my case http for messages service and tcp with the port of the redis for redis.

+When using Docker Bridge, the tasks don't have their own SG, they share them with the ECS EC2 instances.

 ### Redis Task definition

 - [redis task definition json](./redis/redis-task-definition.json)